 Roomettes and bedrooms are also available at an extra cost.
 These private accommodations include meals, coffee and other beverages.
 Roomette prices range from $500 to $900 one way and expect to pay $1,000-$1,500 for a bedroom.

-Note that tickets are more expensive during spring break due to demand.
+Note that tickets are more expensive during spring break and last week of the year due to demand.

 How long is the ride?

 Jacksonville is the first Amtrak stop in Florida.
-Travel time from Philadelphia is 16.5 hours on the Silver Meteor and 18.5 hours on the Silver Star.
+Travel time from Philadelphia is 16.5 hours on the Silver Meteor.
 In comparison, drive time without traffic is 12.5 hours.
-If Orlando is your destination, plan on 20 hours on the Silver Meteor and 22 on the Silver Star.
+If Orlando is your destination, plan on 20 hours onboard the train.
+Note that if you are trying to reach Tampa, you’ll have to transfer to the Floridian train (in most cases this will be in Washington D.C.).

-Use the Find Trains feature on the Amtrak.com homepage to enter your start and end cities to get custom trip options and travel times.
+Visit Amtrak.com and click “Book” in the navigation bar to enter your start and end cities to view your travel options and get travel times.

 More Information